percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 For an authenticated user or application to access an encrypted tablespace, InnoDB uses the master encryption key to decrypt the tablespace key.
-The master encryption key is stored in a keyring. |xtrabackup| supports two keyring
+The master encryption key is stored in a keyring. *Percona XtraBackup* supports two keyring
 plugins: ``keyring_file``, and ``keyring_vault``.
 These plugins are installed into the ``plugin`` directory.

-Implemented in |xtrabackup| version 8.0.25, adds support for the ``keyring_file`` component, which is part of the component-based infrastructure MySQL includes to extend the server capabilities.
+Implemented in *Percona XtraBackup* version 8.0.25, adds support for the ``keyring_file`` component, which is part of the component-based infrastructure MySQL includes to extend the server capabilities.
 The component is stored in the ``plugin`` directory.

 See a `comparison of keyring components and keyring plugins <https://dev.mysql.com/doc/refman/8.0/en/keyring-component-plugin-comparison.html>`__ for more information.